ayaasalman/Almosafer-Website-Automated-Testing/README.md

 ## Technologies Used

 - **Java**: Programming language used for writing the tests.
-- **Selenium**: Framework for automating web applications for testing purposes, and for browser automation.
+- **Selenium**: Framework for automating web applications for testing purposes and for browser automation.
 - **TestNG**: Testing framework inspired by JUnit and NUnit, designed for test configuration and management.